Maya farmers are fighting back against biofuels and climate change

 Catarino López said that the community isn’t after free electricity.
 “We were fine with Q50 ($6.80).
 Q50 is normal… but it got up to Q150.
 Up to Q200… and that’s when I said, I’m with Codeca.
 They cut off our electricity, but the fight will go on,” he said.
 The community is waiting to meet with Energuate representatives to negotiate a lower price.
-Otherwise, they say, they will continue to tap into local power lines illegally, and Codeca will continue to support their protests.
+Otherwise, community members say, they will continue to tap into local power lines illegally, and Codeca will continue to support their protests.

 An Energuate bill for Q122 ($16.50).
 It was sent to a resident of Nueva Cajolá for the month of November, 2017, during which the resident used 69 kilowatt hours of electricity, enough to light five 100-watt lightbulbs for four hours a day.
 The resident owes a total of $156.

-The farmers contacted Codeca, which calls for the renationalization of electricity distribution.
-It was privatized in the 90s and has been controlled by two companies since.
+The farmers contacted Codeca because it calls for the renationalization of electricity distribution.
+Distribution was privatized in the 90s and has been controlled by two companies since.
 One is Energuate, which was bought by Spanish conglomerate Unión Fenosa after privatization.
-Unión Fenosa sold it in 2011 to British private equity firm Actis Capital, which in turn solid it in 2017 to Israeli conglomerate I.C.
+Unión Fenosa sold it in 2011 to British private equity firm Actis Capital, which solid it in 2017 to Israeli conglomerate I.C.
 Power, which in turn sold it to New York-based private equity firm I Squared Capital.